EpicSplit virus removal guide

-Suspect and/or irrelevant emails must not be opened, especially any attachments or links present in them - as doing so can lead to a high-risk infection.
-Additionally, all downloads should be done only from official and verified channels.
-It is just as important to activate and update products with tools/functions, provided by genuine developers.
-Illegal activation ("cracking") tools and third party updaters are advised against use, due to them being commonly used to proliferate malware.
-To ensure device and user safety, it is paramount to have a dependable anti-virus/anti-spyware suite installed.
-This software must be kept up-to-date, used to run regular system scans and to remove detected/potential threats.
+Do not open suspect or irrelevant emails, especially those with any attachments or links present in them, as doing so can lead to high-risk infection.
+Additionally, all downloads should be performed only from official and verified channels.
+It is also important to activate and update products with tools/functions, provided by genuine developers.
+Illegal activation ("cracking") tools and third party updaters should be avoided, since they are commonly used to proliferate malware.
+To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
+This software must be kept up to date, used to run regular system scans and to remove detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Instant automatic malware removal: